 Pumpkin Crisp is a simple pumpkin dessert that has double the crisp and is filled with a delicious pumpkin layer for the perfect fall treat!
 For another delicious fall crisp be sure to try the Best Apple Crisp!
 Or, if you’re looking for more yummy pumpkin treats be sure to try out my pumpkin pecan dump cake.

 It’s the Great Pumpkin Crisp, Charlie Brown!
 Yes, this Pumpkin Crisp is so good that it deserves its own show!
-I used my secret double crisp from my Apple Crisp recipe to solidify the greatness of this recipe.
-This could possibly replace your Thanksgiving pumpkin pie, so be prepared for that!
-Use my Homemade Pumpkin Spice in this recipe and all your Fall treats!
+I was hesitant to try this Pumpkin Crisp and very skeptical as to whether or not I would like it.
+I didn’t like it, I LOVED it!
+To solidify the greatness of this recipe, I used my secret double crisp from my Apple Crisp.
+This dessert could possibly replace your Thanksgiving pumpkin pie, so be prepared for that!

-Pumpkin Crisp Recipe
+Pumpkin Crisp Ingredients

 One thing that makes this recipe unique is that the oat mixture is used on the top AND the bottom.
 The amazing thing about this layer is that it changes depending on how long you bake the crisp.